MissionCriticalCloud/bubble-toolkit/README.md

-# MCT-shared
+# Bubble Toolkit
-Shared repo for our MCT CloudStack environment.
+Shared toolkit repository to be used with Bubbles.

-This repo is available in /data/shared on your MCT box.
+This repo is available in /data/shared on your Bubble.
 Feel free to add handy scripts or alter where needed.

-## Testing CloudStack Pull Requests:
+## Testing CloudStack or Cosmic Pull Requests:

 ### Perpare management server:

-This will build a VM capable of running the CloudStack management server:
+This will build a VM capable of running the management server:

 ```
 cd /data/shared/deploy/